Uterine fibroids are tumors that grow in a woman's womb (uterus). These growths are typically not cancerous (benign).

 - A type of IUD that releases a low dose of the hormone progestin into the uterus each day.

 - Hormone shots to help shrink fibroids by stopping ovulation.
 Most often, this therapy is used only for a short time to shrink fibroids before surgery.
-They can also be used longer when small amounts of estrogen hormone are added back in to reduce side effects.
+They can also be used longer when small amounts of estrogen hormone are added back to reduce side effects.

 Surgery and procedures used to treat fibroids include: